 The Academic Advising and Success Center coordinates the physical and academic support services for any student who has special needs because of a temporary or permanent disability.
-The Academic Advising and Success Center works closely with Texas Department of Assistive and Rehabilitative Services, related federal agencies, and
+The Academic Advising and Success Center works closely with Texas Department of Assistive and Rehabilitative Services, related federal agencies, and other organizations that provide service and aid to the disabled to provide the fullest range of services possible.

 Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990 prohibit discrimination in the recruitment, admission, and treatment of students with disabilities.
-Students with qualified and documented disabilities may request accommodations which will enable them to participate in and benefit from educational programs and activities.
-Students requesting accommodation must provide documentation of the disability (as appropriate), complete an application for special accommodation/modification, and the student must schedule an appointment with a Hill College advisor in order to review the request for accommodation, determine appropriate services and/or accommodations, and plan their educational program.
+Students with qualified and documented disabilities may request accommodation which will enable them to participate in and benefit from educational programs and activities.
+Students requesting accommodation must provide documentation of the disability (as appropriate), complete an application for special accommodation/modification, and the student must schedule an appointment with a Hill College advisor to review the request for accommodation, determine appropriate services and/or accommodations, and plan their educational program.
 Every effort will be made to identify needs and provide any reasonable academic accommodation that a student needs due to his/her disability.

 Successful accommodation often requires advance planning.
-Students must make early contact (by the 6th week of a long semester) with the Academic Advising and Success Center in order to identify needs and to ensure that services will be available in an effective and timely manner.
+Students must make early contact (by the 6th week of a long semester) with the Academic Advising and Success Center to identify needs and ensure that services will be available effectively and timely.